wbuchwalter/on-demand-training-cntk/doc/custom-image.md

 ### Update ARM template

-In the ARM template (`template.json`), replace the `storageProfile` from the virtual machine resource by the one outputed by the `az vm capture` command.
+In the ARM template (`template.json`), replace the `storageProfile` section from the virtual machine resource by the one outputed by the `az vm capture` command.

 ### Create a new VM

 To make sure everything is working fine, we are going to create a new VM based on our captured image

-Start by creating a new resource group (if you choose a different location, make sure it offers N-Series) `az resource group create -l southcentralus -n <group-name>`
+Start by creating a new resource group (if you choose a different location, make sure it offers N-Series)
+`az resource group create -l southcentralus -n <group-name>`

-Let's deploy our template in our new group:
+Let's deploy our template in our new group
 `az resource group deployment create -g <group-name> --template-file template.json --parameters "{\"adminPassword\": {\"value\": \"<password>\"}}"`

-SSH into the newly created VM (you can find the public IP in the portal):
+SSH into the newly created VM (you can find the public IP in the portal)
 `ssh agent@xx.xx.xx.xx`

-Test that everything is running correctly:
+Test that everything is running correctly
 `sudo nvidia-docker run --rm nvidia/cuda nvidia-smi`

-That should display some information on your GPU from inside a docker container:
+That should display some information on your GPU from inside a docker container
 ```
 +-----------------------------------------------------------------------------+
 | NVIDIA-SMI 375.20                 Driver Version: 375.20                    |